Liam Hill, Intern, Money and Mental Health

 Something to unite behind

 I’m pleased to have made a contribution to the Money and Mental Health story.
 Our growing research base shows the strength of the link between mental health and financial difficulty.
-Ever an optimist, I would really like to hope that breaking that link – so that mental health problems aren’t barrier to financial security, and financial problems aren’t an inevitable path to stress and worry – is an aim which can unite people in these divided times.
+Ever an optimist, I would really like to hope that breaking that link – so that mental health problems aren’t a barrier to financial security, and financial problems aren’t an inevitable path to stress and worry – is an aim which can unite people in these divided times.